cracked-machine/UV_LED_Driver_SW_STM32F051/README.md

 __Exposure Timer__

-To get a one second timer countdown:
+To get a one second timer tick for the exposure countdown clock:

 MCLK / (TIMER_PSC * TIMER_PERIOD) = Countdown (in Hz)
 48000000 / (704 * 65535) = 1.0404 Hz